ashutoshmjain/rtm/src/madanMaholvi.md

 <img src=./fikr/fkpTitleCircleSmall.jpeg alt="Fikr Ke Parinde" align="right">

 Published in 1989 in Devnagri script, this books is a collection of his chosen poems.
 The book was forwarded by Shri Khushi Ram Sharma Vashisht, then `Rajya Kavi` of Haryana - India.
 Book received critical acclaim in the local circles of Hindi & Urdu poetry.
 Publishing Urdu poetry in Hindi (Devnagri) script was a bold move for that time.
-In a way it opened the door of non Urdu natives to a new and distinct style of poetry - `Nazm`.
+In a way it opened the door for non Urdu natives to a new and distinct style of poetry - `Nazm`.

 ## Rasta Tau Mile